Bête: Scoring

-If the declarer wins, he sweeps all the jetons staked on the deal e.g. if five play, he wins 11 jetons; one from each player including himself plus the extra one placed by the dealer and picks up a fiche worth 5 jetons.
+If the declarer wins, he sweeps all the jetons staked on the deal, a fiche, and the current bête, if present (e.g., if five play, he wins the value of 11 jetons; one from each player including himself plus the extra one placed by the dealer and a fiche worth 5 jetons.
+If a bête is currently staked, they would win it too).
 If the declarer takes all five tricks - a vole - he not only wins all the stakes for the game, but all the bêtes, including those not part of the current deal and also wins an extra jeton from each other player.

 If the declarer loses, he 'makes the bête, that is he pays the penalty known as the bête.
-The amount paid out in a bête is always the same as the player would have earned if he had won the deal e.g. with five players, 11 jetons, which he pays into a separate pot to be played for in the next deal.
+The amount paid out in a bête is always the same as the player would have earned if he had won the deal (e.g., with five players, 6 jetons, the value of a fiche, and the amount of the current bête, if present) which he pays into a separate pot to be played for in the next deal.
 If the declarer loses every trick, it is a dévole and he pays an additional jeton to each player.

 When a bête is paid, it is staked on the next deal unless there is already a bête on that deal, in which case it is put to one side until the following deal and so on.

 If a contre has been announced; the contre player wins or loses double, but the original player only wins or loses a single bête as normal.

+If the declarer ties with another player for the number of tricks won, the round is null.
+Dealer role passes counterclockwise and only the new dealer adds a jeton for the next round.